SrGaabriel/soma/docs/UNDERSTAND.md

 However, there are significant downsides to both.
 Turing machine-based languages can lead to complex state management and side effects, making reasoning about programs difficult.
 On the other hand, while lambda calculus-based languages promote cleaner abstractions, they can struggle with side effects and stateful computations, which are often necessary in real-world applications.

 That is because functional programming languages are very inspired by the Curry-Howard correspondence, which establishes a direct relationship between computer programs and mathematical proofs.
 In Curry-Howard, types are propositions and functions are proofs.
-For ex, `id : A -> A` is a proof that from proposition A, we can derive proposition A. This correspondence encourages a view of programming as constructing proofs, leading to a focus on pure functions and immutability.
+For ex, `id : A -> A` is a proof that from proposition A, we can derive A. This correspondence encourages a view of programming as constructing proofs, leading to a focus on pure functions and immutability.

 But there have been significant criticisms of classical and intuitionistic logic, which underpin much of functional programming.
 That is because they assume no resource management!